-We have assumed a 1.0% annual management fee, which has been deducted from the projections shown.
+We have assumed annual fees of 1.0%, which has been deducted from the projections shown.
+(Nutmeg's fee is up to 0.75%, with avg. investment fund costs of 0.19% and avg. effect of market spread of 0.10%, for a total of 1.04%.)
 We also assume income is re-invested.
 This does not include the effects of tax or inflation.

 Nutmeg calculations are based on data from Bank of England, Bloomberg as at 06/07/2017.
 Money market rates have been used to estimate future interest rates up to ten years ahead.
 Intermediate returns are calculated monthly based on the historic premium of ISA deposit rates (excluding unconditional bonuses) over a money market rate.
 The "Low returns" and "Higher returns" bands are estimated as a rate of return 0.5% below and above the "Intermediate returns" rate in year two, 0.75% in year three and 1% thereafter.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future performance.
 A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
 If you are unsure if an ISA is the right choice for you, please seek independent financial advice.